We may receive a commission on purchases made from links.

 Easy Copycat KFC Chicken Recipe

-There's something nostalgic about a bucket of KFC Original Recipe Chicken.
+There's something truly nostalgic about a bucket of KFC Original Recipe Chicken.
 Growing up, most of us didn't have parents that were willing to fry chicken at home, so KFC became something of a special occasion food.
 It made an appearance at block parties, Fourth of July celebrations, and end-of-season soccer tournaments, wowing us with its salty, greasy, spicy, and flavorful crust.
-If you didn't grab a piece early enough, you'd end up with the one at the bottom of the bucket, stripped of its extra crispy skin by someone with a voracious appetite (also known as the saddest thing ever).
+If you didn't grab a piece early enough, you were sure to end up with the one at the bottom of the bucket, stripped of its extra crispy skin by someone with a voracious appetite (which is also known as the saddest thing ever).

-The original Colonel Sanders might have hated what the restaurant became after he sold, but we still think their chicken is "finger lickin' good."
-So why even attempt to make it at home?
-For starters, its less expensive, and you can use higher quality ingredients in your home kitchen.
-But, mostly, we wanted to see if the rumors spilling the beans on the secret blend of 11 herbs and spices were true.
-In the end, it was easier than we thought to make fried chicken that tasted as good (if not better) than what you'll find at KFC.
-But, you do need to know a few secrets along to way to ensure your chicken turns out juicy on the inside and crispy on the outside.
+The real-life Colonel Sanders might have hated what the restaurant became after he sold it, but we still think their chicken is "finger lickin' good."
+So why should you even attempt to make it at home?
+For starters, it's less expensive, and you can use higher quality ingredients in your home kitchen.
+But, mostly, we wanted to see if the 2016 Chicago Tribune report spilling the beans on the secret blend of 11 herbs and spices was actually true.
+In the end, it was easier than we thought to make fried chicken that tasted as good (if not better) than what you'll find at your local KFC.
+Having said that, you do need to know a few secrets along to way to ensure your chicken turns out juicy on the inside and crispy on the outside.

 Pick up the ingredients for your copycat KFC chicken